vladcudoidem/injectable/README.md

 ### Better reporting in UI tests

-Some UI tests verify certain properties of UI elements (e.g., text, content description or position on the screen).
+Some UI tests verify certain properties of UI elements (e.g., text, content description, or position on the screen).
 If a UI element does not match the expectations, the test usually logs a message or throws an error.
 The error log or message has to correctly describe the problematic element, which is sometimes complicated, because only identifiers such as the test tag, displayed text or the index in a list are known. _Injectable_ can be used to enhance the error messages